Australian Harness Racing Rules 202-255

 Corruption and related matters

-240. A person shall not, whether alone or in association with others, do, permit or suffer anything before, during or after a race which in the opinion of the Stewards or Controlling Body may cause someone to be unlawfully advantaged or disadvantaged or be penalised or corrupt or otherwise improper.
+240 A person shall not, whether alone or in an association with others, do, permit or suffer anything before, during or after a race which in the opinion of the Stewards or Controlling Body:-

 241. A person shall not in connection with any part of the harness racing industry do anything which is fraudulent or corrupt.